UKCloud/documentation/articles/managed-services/man-patching-faq.md

 ### How can I get started with the service?

-Within 5 business days of accepting an order, UKCloud will create the customer's patching environment and commence patching any environments in-line with the Device Group schedules they have opted-in to.
+Within 5 business days of accepting an order, UKCloud will create the customer's patching environment and commence patching any environments in line with the Device Group schedules they have opted-in to.

 ### Is there a free trial?